LucasGallone/FMDX_PersonalWeatherStation-Plugin/README.md

 <br>
 • WeatherUnderground's servers may be temporarily inaccessible.
 <br>
--> Please wait a moment and try again.
+-> Wait a moment and try again.
 You can try connecting to weatherunderground.com to verify if the website works.
 <br>
 <br>
 • In rarer cases, the host machine may refuse to connect to the WeatherUnderground's servers.